- Global Child McGill

 Global Child McGill is a research group led by Dr. Myriam Denov that integrates diverse interdisciplinary perspectives on children and families affected by war and migration, specifically the following three key approaches:

-Through this Tri-Pillared Approach (Denov, Mitchell, Rabiau, Forthcoming), the research group bridges together a team of researchers, practitioners and students, while actively involving a group of war-affected youth as part of the research team, in order to impact research, policy, and practice.
+Through this Tri-Pillared Approach (Denov, Mitchell, Rabiau, Forthcoming), the research group brings together a team of researchers, practitioners, and students, while actively involving a group of war-affected youth as part of the research team, to impact research, policy, and practice.

 Centre for Research on Children and Families (CRCF)

-The CRCF, led by Director Delphine Collin-Vézina, carries out leading research on programs and policies concerning youth and family services.
-The CRCF hosts 25 faculty members who run 30 different projects, and provides training to 40 graduate students yearly.
+The CRCF, led by Director Delphine Collin-Vézina, conducts leading research on programs and policies related to youth and family services.
+The CRCF hosts 25 faculty members who run 30 projects and provide training to 40 graduate students annually.
 It offers a unique platform for developing local, national, and international collaboration in academic and non-academic milieus.
 CRCF members are committed to pursuing research that aims to significantly impact the lives of children, youth, and families.

 Centre for Research and Expertise on Social Gerontology (CREGÉS)